What does a Branch Operations Specialist do?

 How to become a Branch Operations Specialist?

-- Gain experience in customer service or financial operations.
+- Gain experience in customer service roles.

 How long does it take to become a Branch Operations Specialist?